 And on the day these people are spared (gathered up at the rapture), they and all those left behind (as seen in Malachi 3:18 and Rev 3:9) will see how God rewards (spares) those who are true believers.
 And everyone will see a clear distinction between those who are true believers and those who are not.]

-2. Seals 1-4: Seal 1 is a rise in false christs.
+2. Seals 1-4 and the start of the tribulation: Seal 1 is a rise in false christs.
 Seal 2 is war.
 Seal 3 is famine.
 Seal 4 is death by sword, famine and plague, and wild animals.
+I'm not sure if the seals will start the trib or come right before the trib or if they are going on now and will simply increase as the trib gets closer.

-Of course, over history, we have seen the same kinds of things that will happen during the seals: false christs, war, famine, etc. But I think these things will increase drastically when the seals are opened, after the rapture.
+Of course, over history, we have seen the same kinds of things that will happen during the seals: false christs, war, famine, etc. And many “prophets” claim that the birth pangs have started and the seals are opening.
+But I think this has been a “You ain’t seen nothing yet” time of woe.
+And these things will increase drastically after the rapture, once the seals open, after the elders have taken their place around the throne.
 Evil will run rampant once all believers and the Holy Spirit are removed.

 Signing of the Treaty: The definite start of the official 7-year trib is when a “7-year peace treaty” is signed between the Anti-christ (AC), Israel, and other leaders, as seen in Dan 9:27.
 (Sometime during the opening of these first 4 seals or at the end of it.)
 This starts Israel’s missing 70th week (Dan 9:24).
 That seventieth week is when God’s attention turns back to Israel.
 It is not meant for the Church.
 And most of the things that happen during that time - the tribulation - are specifically about Israel.